-If you’re moving just a small amount of stuff, or you have a large move that won’t quite fit inside the largest rental truck, you may be considering using a U-Haul trailer to move your stuff across the country.
-Today we’ll talk a little about U-Haul trailers, and then provide some alternatives that may better suit your needs.
+Several circumstances may have you considering renting a U-Haul trailer: If you’re moving a small amount of stuff, if you want to drive your own vehicle and tow your belongings, or you have a large move that won’t quite fit inside the largest rental truck.
+We’ve researched, and today we’ll talk a little about what we’ve learned about U-Haul trailers, answer some commonly asked questions, and then provide some alternatives that may better suit your needs.

 - 6’ x 12’